 And as the percentage of people voting for third parties increases, three important changes might occur.

 5.1 Voter Perception

 As third-party voting becomes more common, the perception of third-party voting could change.
 Third party voting could become more normal, and therefore more acceptable.
 This would mean that people have less reason not to vote third-party.
-Further, it might even influence people to identify more with third parties or as independents (Jørgen, Elias, and Pedro 2012).
-Notice that this could be a sort of self-reinforcing effect: as third party voting becomes more normal, more people vote third-party, which makes voting third party voting even more normal, …etc.†
+Further, it might even influence people with third-party preferences to be more comfortable identifying with third parties or as independents (Jørgen, Elias, and Pedro 2012).
+Notice that this could be a sort of self-reinforcing effect: as third party voting becomes more normal, more people vote third-party, which makes voting third party voting even more normal, …etc.